 What you need to know about the coronavirus today

-Chinese President Xi Jinping visited Wuhan, the epicentre of the coronavirus outbreak, on Tuesday, the first time he has done so since the epidemic began and a sign that Beijing believes its control efforts are at a turning point, as new cases tumble.
-Markets come up for air as stimulus hopes stem rout, for now
+Is what largely worked for Wuhan transferable to a Western European nation?
+Epidemiologists have their doubts.
+John Edmunds, a professor at the London School of Hygiene & Tropical Medicine, said the measures were "almost certainly unsustainable".
+But even if they delay the spread for a short while, that may help health services cope.
+Back to normal - of sorts

-Asian shares bounced and bond yields rose from historic lows on Tuesday as speculation of coordinated stimulus from global central banks and governments calmed panic selling.
-Japan will boost its special financing for small and mid-size firms hit by the coronavirus to 1.6 trillion yen ($15.3 billion), up from the roughly 500 billion yen previously announced, according to a government document seen by Reuters, while Australia said it would soon announce stimulus measures as well.
+The decision by Chinese President Xi Jinping to visit Wuhan, meanwhile, was clearly intended to convey one very simple message: things are getting back to normal.
+As new cases tumble -- China confirmed just 19 new coronavirus infections on Monday -- Beijing is setting the stage for efforts to crank the world's second-largest economy back into gear.
+Hubei province said it would implement a "health code" system to allow people in areas at medium or low risk to start travelling.

-The spread: There are over 114,300 cases of coronavirus and 4,026 deaths across 112 countries and regions as of Tuesday at 0200 GMT, according to a Reuters tally.
-Almost 4,300 cases and 199 deaths were reported in the past day.
+On the spread: There are over 114,300 cases of coronavirus and 4,026 deaths across 112 countries and regions as of Tuesday morning, according to a Reuters tally, including almost 4,300 cases and 199 deaths reported in the past day.
+Over 99% of cases and 90% of the new deaths were reported outside China.
+For an interactive graphic of the spread, open https://tmsnrt.rs/3aIRuz7 in an external browser.

-There are now seven countries outside China reporting over a thousand cases, and three reporting over 7,000, which are Italy, South Korea and Iran.
-Italy added 1,797 cases and 97 new fatalities in the past day.
-The total number of deaths linked to the virus in Italy are now 463, accounting for 52% of fatalities outside of China.
+Markets come up for air U.S. stock index futures rose more than 4% earlier, rebounding from a 7% slump a day earlier, as speculation about coordinated stimulus from global central banks and governments calmed panic-selling.

-New coronavirus cases were reported in Burkina Faso, Brunei, Cyprus, the Channel Islands and Mongolia.
-Chile reported its first fatality.
-Italy impact
+Japan will boost its special financing for small and mid-size firms hit by the coronavirus to 1.6 trillion yen ($15.3 billion), up from the roughly 500 billion yen previously announced, according to a government document seen by Reuters, while Australia said it would soon announce stimulus measures.
+European leaders have a teleconference call at 5:00 p.m.
+CEP (1600 GMT) to assess what can be done to prevent the outbreak becoming a fully fledged crisis with implications for the bloc's economy and financial stability.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)